LOYOLA UNIVERSITY CHICAGO

 This course explores debates about global justice such as immigration, climate change, free trade, and humanitarian interventions.
 Rooted in political theory, the course also includes readings from sociology, philosophy, and economics.

-Interdisciplinary Option: Peace Studies, Peace Studies
+Interdisciplinary Option: Global Studies, Peace Studies, Global Studies, Peace Studies

 Course equivalencies: X-PLSC330/PAX 330